FAQ

 What does the Standard (free) tier get?+

 Standard users can predict on all markets and all difficulty tiers, create and join Parlay Stacks, and appear on the global leaderboard.
-A short rewarded ad plays before each prediction batch is confirmed.
-Scout Reports are standard depth and predictions cannot be amended after submission.
+The differences: a short rewarded ad plays before each prediction batch is confirmed, Scout Reports are standard depth, predictions cannot be amended after submission, and the Parlay multiplier is the base rate.

 What is the Pundit Pass?+

-The Pundit Pass ($4.90) removes ads, unlocks richer Scout Reports, lets you amend predictions up to 3 times per match, gives you a 1.2× Parlay Stack multiplier boost, and lets you create a private Group of up to 10 members.
+The Pundit Pass ($4.99) removes ads, unlocks richer Scout Reports, lets you amend predictions up to 3 times per match, gives you a Parlay Stack multiplier boost (above the standard base rate), and lets you create a private Group of up to 10 members.

 What are Big Group and Maxi Group?+